Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret

 \subsection{Bounding expected state norms by a polynomial of time}

-A nontrivial result we can derive from Propositions~\ref{prop:ula} and~\ref{prop:half_exact_true} is that the system state has a polynomial-time growth in expectation.
-To show this property, we modify the confidence set and self-normalization technique developed for the OFU approach~\cite{abbasi2011improved,abbasi2011regret}.
-Our key idea is to construct a set containing sampled system parameters obtained by ULA with high probability.
-The higher moment bounds from Propositions~\ref{prop:ula} and ~\ref{prop:half_exact_true} are crucial for our analysis as Markov-type inequalities can be exploited for any power $p$.
-We then split the probability space of the stochastic process into two sets, ``good'' and ``bad'', as in the OFU approach.
+A key result we derive from Propositions~\ref{prop:ula} and~\ref{prop:half_exact_true} is that the system state grows at most polynomially in expectation over time.
+To show this property, we modify the confidence set construction and self-normalization technique developed for the OFU approach~\cite{abbasi2011improved,abbasi2011regret}.
+Our key idea is to construct a set that contains the system parameters sampled via ULA with high probability.
+The higher-moment bounds from Propositions~\ref{prop:ula} and ~\ref{prop:half_exact_true} are crucial to our analysis as Markov-type inequalities can be exploited for any $p$.
+We then partition the probability space of the stochastic process into two sets, ``good'' and ``bad,'' as in the OFU approach.